 Fly on the Set: Making Of Dismembering Christmas

 We are thrilled to offer you horror friends one last slasher sale of the summer.
 To help celebrate a killer 4th of July, we have an awesome buy one, get one free sale on our dvd selections.
 Simply purchase DON’T GO TO THE REUNION on DVD and you will receive either DISMEMBERING CHRISTMAS or IRRATIONAL FEAR absolutely free with your order.
 Simply use the drop down menu to select which free dvd you would like to receive.
 This sale ends on Sunday at midnight so don’t miss out!
 All dvds are region free AND we ship worldwide.

-For a limited time only, all Slasher Studios shirts are now just $15 and our dvds/limited edition blurays are now just $10 each.
+For a limited time only, all Slasher Studios shirts are now just $15 and all dvds/limited edition blurays are now just $10 each.
 Score a dvd, limited edition Irrational Fear shirt, limited edition blu-ray or pick up a Slasher Studios logo tee and help us celebrate the slasher love!
-Pick up both shirts and receive a FREE 11×17 poster when you purchase two or more items while supplies last.
+As an added bonus, you’ll receive a FREE 11×17 poster when you purchase two or more items while supplies last.